AgileVentures/AgileVentures/JOINING_A_PROJECT.md

 * [DDA pallet](https://agileventures.slack.com/messages/dda-pallet/) - Michael Jerger
 * [VisitMeet](https://agileventures.slack.com/messages/visitmeet/) - Bishisht Bhatta

+##Understanding the project contribution flow

 A great way to get oriented to a project is to ask for an overview session with the project manager.
 Since the Agile Ventures staffing model relies primarily on volunteers, team compositions tend to be fluid as people come and go.
 As a result, projects need to "on-board" new members quite often.

 If you're not receiving responses in a project channel, try adding @tansaku (or appropriate PM slack name tag) to your message in that channel, to highlight that you need help moving forward.

+##Going with the flow

 We also recommend reading over any pull requests that the project has open.
 You don't have to comment, but you can get a lot from just reading the pull requests, seeing what issues they are trying to address, looking at the code changes.
 If you're up for it please do make comments in the pull requests and join the discussion about the changes being made.